-Another way to approach diagrams is using PowerPoint’s handy tool called SmartArt that allows you to explore some basic diagram forms.
+Another way to approach diagrams is using PowerPoint’s tool called SmartArt which allows you to explore some basic diagram forms.

 If you feel you definitely need to present all the information, if you cannot reduce it, then this simple trick will help you.
 Break the text into two or three slides so a slide is less overloaded.

-This will create more space to make your slides more visual.
-You will a space to use graphics, to explain better your points.
+This will allow you to create more space and make your slides more visual.
+You will have space to use graphics and explain your points more effectively.

-If this will result in bigger presentation, don’t worry.
-There are ways to organize slides in readable form.
-For example – use structure slides (e.g. title slide, section break slide – see examples in this blog post) as an eye-catching “splitters” of your presentation.
-Avoid too long series of the same looking slides.
+If this results in a longer presentation, don’t worry.
+There are ways to organize slides in a readable form.
+For example – use structure slides (e.g. title slide, section break slide – see examples in this blog post) as eye-catching “splitters” of your presentation.
+Avoid putting too many same-looking slides one after another.

-Here are ideas how you can use the new space on slide, once you have less content:
+Here are ideas on how you can use the new space on the slide, once you have less content:

 - add illustrative pictures to express emotions or create visual associations.
 See our tips on how to find and choose the right icon.

 - use markers to highlight the key text parts, as in slide picture below